OzzyGoylusun/Power-BI.Sales-Analysis-Dashboard-for-a-Luxurious-Hotel-Group/README.md

 The critical analysis results are summarised as follows:

 1. Approximately **97% of all guests** turn out to be **first timers**.
-While this figure may be rather appealing from a customer acquisition point of view, it runs the great risk of leading to an alarming customer churn rate for the corporation in future, should it fail to convert them into loyal guests.
+While this figure may be rather appealing from a customer acquisition point of view, it runs the risk of leading to an alarming customer churn rate for the corporation in future, should it fail to convert them into loyal guests.
-2. Customers tend to book reservations roughly **100 days** earlier toward both summer and winter seasons.
+2. Customers tend to book their reservations roughly **100 days** earlier ahead of both summer and winter seasons.
-3. Approximately **80% of all bookings** derive from **travel agents and tour operators**, instead of the hotel's own channels.
+3. Approximately **80% of all bookings** source from both offline and online channels of **external travel agents and tour operators** with which the firm cooperates.
-4. As a chained-brand hotel group based in Europe, the majority of its guests have come from **Portugal,  Great Britain, France, Germany and Spain.**
+4. As a chained-brand hotel group based in Europe, the majority of its guests have come from **Portugal,  Great Britain, France, Germany and Spain**.

 ### Recommendations

-Based on the analysis, I recommend the following actions:
+Based on the analysis above, I recommend the following actions:

-- Invest in brand building and particular customer retention strategies to minimise the damage resulting from a potential high churn rate.
+- Invest in particular brand building and customer retention strategies to minimise the damage resulting from a potential high churn rate of the first timers.
-- Time and align specific marketing activities 100 days ahead of both summer and winter seasons to appeal and hence bring in the maximum number of guests possible to the hotel group.
+- Time and align marketing activities a minimum of 120-150 days ahead of both the summer and winter seasons to bring in the highest number of guests possible to the hotel group.
-- Further promote relationships with the company's all travel agents and tour operators.
+- Begin creating and fostering the hotel group's own distribution channels of sales while strengthening the relationships with the company's all travel agents and tour operators.
-- Concentrate more marketing efforts in the US, Canada and Australia to attract prospective customers, in an attempt to lead the brand to globally grow beyond Europe and drive further sales.
+- Concentrate more marketing efforts in the US, Canada and Australia to attract prospective customers, in an attempt to lead the brand to globally grow beyond Europe and to drive further sales.

 ### Limitations

-As the dataset was based upon a static file, it is inherently deprived of any prospective data which might impact subsequent strategical and/or tactical decisions that the hotel conglomerate may undertake.
+As the dataset was based upon a static excel file, it is inherently deprived of any prospective data which can impact subsequent strategical and/or tactical decisions that the hotel conglomerate may choose to undertake.

 ### References